Captain America #431-434

 He says that his "wife", Heike, has helped him get over his obsession with his father (that's one way of putting it!).
 It would have been nice if Gruenwald had specifically referenced the development that J.M DeMatteis did in Spectacular Spider-Man #194-196, which did have him deciding to stop following in his father's footsteps.
 But by attributing Zemo's changes to his new wife, it is actually disregarding that completely.
 Similarly, in the DeMatteis issues, Zemo burned his mask, a moment of symbolism.
 But this story will reveal that he still has (what must be) a copy.
 Still, things broadly fit with the Spectacular issues, if only serendipitiously.

-Cap nonetheless isn't buying it, so he has to fight his way through Zemo's putty men, using gimmicks form the new armor, like smoke bombs and other gadgets.
+Cap nonetheless isn't buying it, so he has to fight his way through Zemo's putty men, using gimmicks from the new armor, like smoke bombs and other gadgets.

 Meanwhile, a nerdy college student named Cathy Webster is approached by a colleague of her professor.
 The colleague, a Dr. Deidre Wentworth, offers her a treatment that will increase her physical and mental proficiency.
 Cathy initially declines the treatment, but a series of events emphasizing her nerdy nerdness eventually has her returning to Wentworth.
 The program also turns out to include feminist indoctrination.